QuiteAFancyEmerald/Holy-Unblocker/README.md

 - Production (changes for self hosting in production settings; max filtering evasion and request handling)
 </details>

+#### Considering switching branches for self-hosting to a production branch!

 <br>

+> [!CAUTION]
+> If you are going to self-host Holy Unblocker LTS please switch to the PRODUCTION branch for filter evasion features.
+The master branch is intended for development work and a highly readable source for developers.
+You can select a production branch (v6.x_production) via the branches dropdown.

 > [!TIP]
 > Holy Unblocker LTS is optimized for self-hosting to provide you with maximum privacy control!
 Fork this repository and consider starring.
 You can self-host using either free or paid deployment options, or set it up on a dedicated instance (VPS) for enhanced performance.